 Prudent liquidity risk management implies maintaining sufficient cash or the availability of funding through proper budgetting.
-Due to the dynamic nature of the underlying business, the treasury maintains flexibility in funding by maintaining availability under credit lines.

 The entity's risk to liquidity is a result of the funds available to cover future commitments.
 The entity manages liquidity risk through an ongoing review of future commitments and credit facilities.